Best Welcome Casino Bonuses

 1) Play-through the bonus

 The major step all players have to complete is to play-through the bonus or in other words meet the wagering requirements set by the casino.
 The wagering requirement states how many times the bonus (or in certain cases bonus + deposit) must be staked before the bonus can be cashed out.

-As an example the Royal Vegas welcome bonus must be played through x 40 before the bonus can be withdrawn.
-This means if you deposited the full $250 on the first match deposit you would need to wager/stake $10,000 (40 x $250) in order to play-through and release the first $250 bonus.
+Taking the Royal Vegas welcome bonus as an example, it must be played through x 40 before the bonus can be withdrawn.
+If you deposited the full $250 on the first match deposit you would need to wager/stake $10,000 (40 x $250) in order to play-through and release the first $250 bonus.
 This doesn’t mean that you have to stake and lose $10,000, just that Royal Vegas requires you to wager that sum in total.
 Also you don’t need to make the max deposit on a welcome match bonus, you are free to deposit less e.g $50 thus requiring less demanding wagering to clear the bonus.

 Free Spins: On a free spins offer any money won from the free spins will be converted into a bonus which then has to be played-through in order to be released.
 For example with Euro Palace’s free spins offer the winnings have to be played-through x 40 before they can be released

 Refer-a-friend bonus: With the refer a friend bonus you similarly have to play-through the bonus amount, Casino.com for example requires x 15 play-though on its $50 bonus before it can be transferred to your cash balance